StanleyTuz/StanleyTuz.github.io/docs/_posts/2021-07-09-tychonoff-compactness.markdown

     Topological space $\left(X,\tau\right)$ is compact if and only if every class of closed sets $\left\{ C_i\right\}_{i\in I}$ with the FIP has non-empty total intersection: $$ \cap_{i\in I}C_i \neq \varnothing.$$
 </div>
 <p>
-    In other words, the FIP takes care of the case where the collection of closed sets is finite (FIP works more generally for not just closed sets); this theorem says that compact spaces are those for which we can take a collection of closed sets with FIP and extend the conclusion to the non-finite intersection.
+    In other words, the FIP takes care of the case where the collection of closed sets is finite (FIP is defined more generally for not just closed sets); this theorem says that compact spaces are those for which we can take a collection of closed sets with FIP and extend the conclusion to the non-finite intersection.
+The proof of this theorem hinges on the key that a class of closed subsets with empty intersection has complements which form an open cover of the space.
 </p>